 We live in a world in which everyone around us has been disrupted and transformed by digital technology.
 It’s changing the way people interact with brands and the products and services they provide.

 But now these days the internet is so yesterday.
 Some of the world’s biggest ecommerce giants are turning back to brick-and-mortar to serve consumers.
 Buying online used to be the cool, hip thing, it was just what you did—but now?
 Not so much.
 Things have changed since the 2000s, and in unexpected ways.

 But although dozens of major online companies have found themselves unable to abandon Main Street, feeling that it is required if they want to improve customer experiences, forge stronger relationships, and even boost online traffic, it doesn’t mean they’ve left the internet behind altogether.
-Thus, with the rise of omnichannel retail, brands can maintain strong presences both on and offline and even integrate them into one seamless commercial experience.
+Thus, with the rise of omnichannel solutions for retail, brands can maintain strong presences both on and offline and even integrate them into one seamless commercial experience.

 So what does the future bring?
 We can find out by looking at the present.
 Marketing teams are more sophisticated with regard to how they personalize experiences, using AI, AR, and VR helping to optimize operations and to develop products, strategy, and customer engagement.
 Technology is now so ubiquitous that many people are using it with next to zero learning curve, creating new business models and experimental approaches to commerce.
 Digital tech is reengineering the way business functions, and redefining cultural norms.

 Here are some transformations happening now that marketers need to keep their eyes on if they want to stay ahead of the game.